yhsure/cells/README.md

-# cells
-Save the mice: in-silico perturbation of genes in a deep generative models
+# Save the mice: in-silico perturbation of genes in deep generative models